 - Fill the clear jar with water until it is about ¾ of the way full.

-- Right before you are ready to start the experiment, spray shaving at the top of the jar until it is slightly above the top of the jar.
-(This will represent the cloud)
+- Right before you are ready to start the experiment, spray shaving cream at the top of the jar until it is slightly above the top.
+(This will represent the cloud.)